 The Commission's Annual Required Contribution (ARC) is an amount actuarially determined in accordance with GASB 45.
 The ARC represents a level of funding that, if paid on an ongoing basis, would cover normal cost each year and amortize any unfunded actuarial liabilities over a period not to exceed thirty years.
 A level percentage of payroll amortization method, open period, was used.
-The Commission's total ARC for the Plan's fiscal years beginning July 1, 2016, 2015, and 2014 was \$384,606, \$373,600, and \$355,600, respectively.
+The Commission's total ARC for the Plan's fiscal years beginning July 1, 2017, 2016, and 2015 was \$314,557, \$384,606, and \$373,600 respectively.

-The following table presents the Commission's OPEB Obligation for the year ended December 31, 2016, the amount actually contributed to the plan, and changes in the Plan's net OPEB obligation:
+The following table present the Commission's OPEB Obligation for the year ended December 31, 2017, the amount actually contributed to the plan, and changes in the Plan's net OPEB obligation: